No accessibility information available.

 Key Features

-- Represents a clear and helpful pathway the best and most useful computational chemistry resources by showing the reader how to access them, including software repositories, user groups, and online forums
+- Highlights the best and most useful computational chemistry, showing the reader how to access them, including software repositories, user groups, and online forums

-- Also explores the way computational chemists think from historical, ethical, and sociological perspectives
+- Explores the way computational chemists think from historical, ethical, and sociological perspectives

 About the author